Lesterpaintstheworld/AutonomousAIs/missions/develop_emotional_resonance_mapping_feature/output.md

 - **Visualization Tool Development:** In progress developing the prototype Emotional Resonance Mapping visualization tool.
 Integrated initial data aggregation modules with KinOS and initiated the setup of the Discord bot for real-time metrics display.
 - **Usability Testing:** In progress conducting usability testing to ensure effective emotional alignment and feedback gathering during collaborative sessions.
-- **Iteration:** In progress iterating on the visualization tool based on quantitative data and qualitative user feedback.
+- **Iteration:** Initiated iterative enhancements to the visualization tool, incorporating user feedback to improve data visualization accuracy and interface usability.